autoevolution

 HONDA VFR1200F Interceptor photo gallery

-The production of the VFR1200F started in 2009, and the first models were delivered in 2010, while the transverse-mounted V4 engine architecture was kept from previous VFR models, although the engine and transmission were completely new designs.
+The VFR1200F was produced starting in 2009, and the first models were delivered in 2010.
+The transverse-mounted V4 engine architecture was retained from previous VFR models, although the engine and transmission were completely new designs.

-The 2010 VFR1200F was built on a double beam cast aluminum frame with a single-sided swingarm that housed a 41 mm HMAS adjustable inverted telescopic fork on the front and a Pro-Link adjustable gas-charged shock absorber on the rear for optimum suspension performance and handling.
+It was made around a double-beam cast aluminum frame with a single-sided swingarm.
+The frame housed a 41 mm HMAS adjustable inverted telescopic fork mounted on the front and a Pro-Link adjustable gas-charged shock absorber on the rear for optimum suspension performance and handling.

-In the braking department, the bike packed two 320 mm floating discs with six-piston calipers on the front wheel and a single 276 mm disc with a dual-piston caliper on the rear wheel for excellent stopping power.
+Braking-wise, the motorcycle packed two 320 mm floating brake rotors with six-piston calipers on the front wheel and a single 276 mm disc clamped by a dual-piston caliper on the rear wheel for excellent stopping power.

 full description and technical specifications